Manish999999999/dsa_miniproject/README.md

 License

-This project is created only for academic and learning purposes.
+This project is created for academic and learning purposes only.
 It can be modified and used for educational use.